Ukrainian air defenses in Odesa outgunned as Russia targets global grain supply - Local News 8

 Moscow announced on Monday that it was suspending its participation in an agreement that allowed the export of Ukrainian grain through the Black Sea.
 The announcement sparked fears over global food security, because Ukraine supplies 10% of the world wheat market, 15% of the corn market, and 13% of the barley market.

+“The enemy continues terror, and the terror is undoubtedly related to the grain deal,” Natalia Humeniuk, spokesperson for the Ukrainian Armed Forces in the south of the country said.
+She said Russia targeted a grain warehouse in the city, hitting it with a “double-tap” strike.

+“The attack was directed in two stages.
+First, there were two missiles.
+Then, when the rescue operation began, when the rescuers were working at the facility, they hit us again with a missile, using the same tactics.
+Luckily, the rescuers managed to get to the shelter, but a lot of agricultural and rescue equipment was damaged,” she said.

 Russia’s withdrawal from the deal, coupled with the strikes, prompted fierce criticism from Ukraine and its allies.
-Ukrainian President Volodymyr Zelensky said Wednesday the attacks on the grain infrastructure showed Russia’s “target is not only Ukraine, and not only the lives of our people.”
+Zelensky said Wednesday the attacks on the grain infrastructure showed Russia’s “target is not only Ukraine, and not only the lives of our people.”

 The-CNN-Wire